 Rath didn’t travel with the team to New Orleans or to the Super Bowl.
 The Rams said the coach was recovering from an injury at the time.

 Ventura County district attorney Gregory D. Totten said the charges “allege that Rath touched an adult woman against her will on intimate parts of her body for the purpose of sexual arousal and gratification.”
 The incident occurred in a private residence in Moorpark, California, a town near the Rams’ training complex in Thousand Oaks.

 In a team statement issued Friday, the Rams said they “are aware of the charges filed against Ted Rath.
 We take these allegations very seriously.
 Once the charges were filed, we decided Ted would take a leave of absence from the team as this matter works its way through the justice system.”

 Rath’s attorney, Vicki Podberesky, pleaded not guilty on his behalf Friday morning.
-She says they will go to trial if necessary to prove Rath is not guilty.
+She said they will go to trial if necessary to prove Rath is not guilty.